Paul von Hatzfeldt: Yangtze Agreement

-In 1874, he was appointed as German Minister to Spain in Madrid, followed by Ambassador to the Ottoman Empire, before he was recalled in 1881 to become foreign secretary and head of the Foreign Office.
-In 1885, he succeeded Count Münster as ambassador to United Kingdom until 1901, during which he signed the Yangtze Agreement in 1900.
+As one of his final official actions as ambassador, Hatzfeldt signed the Yangtze Agreement in 1900, by which, in an attempt to relieve international tensions, both parties announced their opposition the official demarcation of spheres of influence in China.
 In 1897, it was reported that he would resign on account of ill-health, followed by similar reports in the years leading up to his actual retirement in November 1901, a few weeks before his death.
 He was succeeded by Count Paul Wolff Metternich.